 sudo yum install yum-utils createrepo

-cloudera-cdh5 is an example of the name of the repository on your system; the name is usually in square brackets on the first line of the repo file, which in this case is /etc/yum.repos.d/cloudera-cdh5.repo.
+cloudera-cdh4 is the name of the repository on your system; the name is usually in square brackets on the first line of the repo file, which in this example is /etc/yum.repos.d/cloudera-cdh4.repo.

 - Put all the RPMs into a directory served by your web server.
 For this example, we'll call it /var/www/html/cdh/4/RPMS/noarch/ (or x86_64 or i386 instead of noarch).
 Make sure you can remotely access the files in the directory you just created (the URL should look like http://<yourwebserver>/cdh/4/RPMS/).